UnixY2K/appcenter-sdk-cpp/spec/core/ingestion.md

 # SDK Ingestion data

-the core services need at least provide basic information about the App Center information of the device, this is the following list of information that the SDK needs as required
+the core services need at least provide basic information about the App Center information of the device, this is the following list of information that the SDK needs as required, you can check more about the requests format on [requests](requests.md)

 > some of the parameters can/needs to be specified by the application as this SDK does not make hard assumptions about the target platform/device so some data